mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

-   explicitly in the list of options for the given package in the ``allowOptions``, and if the value is explicitly false, or if it is not listed and the ``allowOptionDefault`` is false, then produce an error, otherwise check that the option actually exists for the package, and report an error if not, otherwise allow the option to be set.
+   explicitly in the list of options for the given package in the ``allowOptions``, and if the value is explicitly false, or if it is not listed and the ``allowOptionDefault`` is false, then produce an error.
+Otherwise check that the option actually exists for the package, and report an error if not, otherwise allow the option to be set.
 You can supply your own function to process the option names in another way if you wish.